omegaml/omegaml/docs/source/admin/kickstart.rst

    .. note::

-      You can verify this was successful by running it again.
-It should respond with code 13, *unauthorized*
+      You can verify this was successful by running the same command again.
+      It will respond with code 13, *unauthorized*

-5. initialize omegaweb
+5. initialize & secure omegaweb

    .. code::